sevaa/dwex/README.md

 Note that regular Windows executables (EXE/DLL files) are PE files but don't, as a rule, contain DWARF information.
 The Microsoft toolchains (Visual Studio and the like) produce debugging information in Microsoft's own format, Program Database (PDB).
 There are, though, a couple of toolchains that produce PE files with DWARF debug info in them - notably GCC under Cygwin.
 DWARF Explorer is compatible with those.

 The pyelftools library that dwex is based on supports DWARF versions 2-5, and so does dwex.
 DWARFv5 support might be unstable.
 DWARF v1 is supported experimentally, in ELF files only.

+There is a known issue with incorrect parsing of DWARF in .o files and static libraries that contain them.
+See [eliben/pyelftools#564](https://github.com/eliben/pyelftools/issues/564).
+Mach-O fat binary object files inside static libraries are not supported.

 Requirements and Dependencies
 ------------